pikepdf/pikepdf/docs/api/main.rst

 These objects are returned by other pikepdf objects.
 They are part of the API, but not intended to be created explicitly.

-.. autoclass:: pikepdf._qpdf.PageList
+.. autoclass:: pikepdf._core.PageList
     :members:

     A ``list``-like object enumerating a range of pages in a :class:`pikepdf.Pdf`.
     It may be all of the pages or a subset.

-.. autoclass:: pikepdf._qpdf._ObjectList
+.. autoclass:: pikepdf._core._ObjectList
     :members:

     A ``list``-like object containing multiple ``pikepdf.Object``.